 Mobile gains for B2B

-According to a Biznet article by Kristina Knight that quoted the study, mobile commerce is less than 10 percent total sales for the B2B sector,but more than half of the survey respondents said they are moving transactions to online or self-serve areas from the current offline protocols.
+According to a Biznet article by Kristina Knight that quoted the study, mobile commerce is less than 10 percent of total sales for the B2B sector, but more than half of the survey respondents said they are moving transactions to online or self-serve areas from the current offline protocols.

-Soon, B2B mobile traffic will match the 22 percent of traffic on B2C sites and mobile commerce looks to be B2B’s future method of selling to companies, said the report.
-Additionally, 48% of B2B’s have instituted plans to add a stand alone mobile sales channel to their business plan.
+Soon, B2B mobile traffic will match the 22 percent of the traffic on B2C sites and mobile commerce looks to be B2B’s future method of selling to companies, said the report.
+Additionally, 48% of B2B’s have instituted plans to add a stand-alone mobile sales channel to their business plan.

 More corroborating evidence